+School sports and community recreation is an important part of how Massapequas’ youth develop into healthy adults.
 In the Massapequas, over 80% of youth (grades 7 to 12) reported playing on a school athletic team, running, cheering or exercising on their own (2015 YDS Survey).
-In addition, 33% of youth (grades 7 to 12) reported being treated for an injury or surgery where they were prescribed pain medication (2018 PFS Survey).
-When athletes are prescribed pain medication after an injury or surgery, they may receive opioids, which can be misused or abused if not monitored carefully.
+Unfortunately, injuries can, and do, occur for both athletes and student as 33% of Massapequas' youth (grades 7 to 12) reported being treated for an injury or surgery where they were prescribed pain medication (2018 PFS Survey).

 Click here for MTAC's Opioids and Sports Handbook.